All teams are to complete and return a

 A player temporarily suspended from play will be shown a blue card by the match official and informed as to the length of time he/she will be suspended from play.

-The player is obliged to leave the pitch and remain in a designated ‘sin bin’ area for the required suspension area.
-Separate ‘sin bin’ areas should be identified for each team.
-If no designated ‘sin bin’ areas are provided then suspended players should remain in the area where they can be seen by the referee and adjacent to team officials and substitutes.
+The player has to leave the pitch and remain off the field of play, there is no designated ‘sin bin’ areas therefore suspended players should remain in the area where they can be seen by the referee and not interfering with play in any manner.

-A player will be informed as to the end of a period of suspension by the referee or match official and invited to rejoin the game.
-Where barricades are used the players must use the opening onto the playing area.
+A player will be informed as to the end of a period of suspension by the referee and invited to rejoin the game.

 Temporary Timed Suspensions: